 The government strategy, being led by Jersey Sport, will build upon the success of the existing “Fit for the Future” strategy which was always due to expire in 2018.

-A series of consultation events is running over the first six months of the year to help shape the plans, which will focus not just on sport but increasing the island-wide levels of physical activity.
+A series of consultation events ran through 2018 to help shape the plans, which will focus not just on sport but increasing the island-wide levels of physical activity.

 “We can be successful if we have a strategy that encompasses all departments and all islanders, as physical activity is of ‘national’ concern and impacts upon us all”